programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 AOGChurchesPer10K <- ((dataM$AOG.C/dataM$CHTOTAL)*10000)
 ```

-Then I recommend taking a look a the distribution of the count data:
+Then I recommend taking a look a the distribution of the count data.
+For that I am going to use a [histogram](https://www.r-bloggers.com/how-to-make-a-histogram-with-basic-r/) which is commonly used to represent distributions of data:
 ```
 hist(dataM$CountMembers,breaks = 15)
 ```